johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Structure {#infomodel-structure}
 ---------
-The information model defines a hierarchical classification scheme for packet discards, which captures where in a device packets are discarded (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
+The information model defines a hierarchical classification scheme for packet discards, which captures where in a device the discards are accounted (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
 This organization enables both high-level monitoring of total discards and detailed analysis of specific discard reasons.

-The hierarchical structure allows for future extension while maintaining backward compatibility.
-New discard types can be added as new branches without affecting existing implementations.

 The elements of the tree are defined as follows:

-- Component: Specifies where in the device the discards are accounted.
-It can be:
+- Component:
   - interface: discards of traffic to or from a specific network interface.
   - device: discards of traffic transiting the device.
   - control-plane: discards of traffic to or from the device's control plane.